Poojari

 Poojari is a 2007 Indian Kannada-language action drama film directed by Sharan and starring Adi Lokesh (in his lead debut) and Neethashree.

 Production

 Adi Lokesh previously starred in Jogi (2005) and made his lead debut with this film.
 Director Sharan did not let Adi Lokesh dub for himself.
 The song "Kannale Nanna Chitra Baredanu" was shot in Bangkok.

 Soundtrack

 The music was composed by Abhimann Roy, and the lyrics were written by Sharan Kumar Kabbur, Kantharaj S, Prashanth and Srinivas.
 The songs became popular.

-Release

-The film was released alongside Arasu (2007) on Republic Day and was a box office failure despite having a large opening.
-After the film's failure, Adi Lokesh decided to concentrate back on villain roles.